loveencounterflow/coffee-script/README.md

 thing to check.

-## Asynchronicity & How to Cope with it: the Alternatives
+## Asynchronicity & How to Cope With It: the Alternatives

 `yield` really starts to shine for a lot of use cases with full language support, such as what you get in Python.
 Specifically, there are on the one hand lots and lots of builts-ins / standard library functions